-A series of blog posts on upcoming film or tv releases, storyline by storyline.

-This has a disillusioning effect on viewing, so that for instance, watching Bill Cosby's old tv series is now a creepy experience - the revised perception being that the public face of "America's dad" was just a clown mask.
+This also has a disillusioning effect on viewing earlier productions, so that for instance, watching Bill Cosby's old tv series is now a creepy experience - the revised perception being that the public face of "America's dad" was just a clown mask.
 (Others have commented that the plot setup of Woody Allen's latest film, Wonder Wheel, about a man attracted to the stepdaughter of his partner, now seems creepy since the allegations about Allen resurfaced.)
 Studios have begun removing such earlier work from the tv schedules, as well as recasting or even partly reshooting current works, as happened with Kevin Spacey.
 Producers and directors have also been named, with alpha-male Hollywood kingpin Harvey Weinstein facing criminal charges.
 (David Mamet has already written a play, Bitter Wheat, about Weinstein; no word yet on a screen version, but Brian De Palma says he is developing a horror film called Predator, for an unnamed French producer, inspired by Weinstein.)
 A yet-untitled drama (work title Fair And Balanced) by Charles Randolph (The Big Short) on the #metoo allegations against the late newscaster Roger Ailes is also in the works.

 The bad old days of the studios covering up crimes and misdemeanours seems at an end, with the prompt cancellation of the Roseanne Barr show over some racist Trump-style 3am tweets a reflection of the new order.
 What effect this background is having on works in development or production is not easy to say, given that scripts are often rewritten during filming.